hypnoscope/let-s-code-an-indie-game/episode_24/README.md

-#Let's Code and Indie Game - Episode 23 - iFrames
+#Let's Code and Indie Game - Episode 24 - More Animation

 ##What's Covered

-In this episode we add a spritesheet class and begin handling animations for our player character.
+In this episode we add split some code out of our spritesheet class to make a new class giving us more control over our animations